Donate to CaringBridge in the next 1 day, 8 hours, 5 minutes and 46 seconds

 Welcome to my CaringBridge site.
 I’ve created this site so folks who are interested can get updates about what my heart and I are up to.
 It’s been a long journey, filled with so much support, love, and caring from you.
 I appreciate you so much!

 Well, I am extremely happy we did that!
-It didn’t end up improving my heart function, but it did save my life!
+It didn’t end up improving my heart function, but in 2016 it did save my life!